Can Sodalite Go In Water? The Surprising Answer…

 A better choice is to use moonlight.
 Leave your Sodalite in a spot that gets full exposure during a full moon.
 Let the stone bask in lunar light all night lock for a full recharge.

-Finally, you can set your Sodalite around self-cleansing crystals like Amethyst, Selenite, or Crystal Quartz.
+Finally, you can set your Sodalite around self-cleansing crystals like Amethyst, Selenite, or Clear Quartz.
 They can get rid of bad energy, making your Sodalite as good as new.

 Conclusion